 ECC/DEC/(05)01 designates different parts of the 27.5-29.5 GHz band for the use of Fixed Service (FS) and uncoordinated transmit FSS earth stations.
-The intention of this Decision is to provide technical conditions to allow ESOMPs to operate in the parts of the range 27.5-29.5 GHz available for uncoordinated FSS earth stations and in the band 29.5-30.0 GHz.
-Although the frequency arrangements in the range 27.5-29.5 GHz are well harmonised in CEPT through this Decision, there may be cases where a band available for uncoordinated FSS in one country is used for FS systems in a neighbouring country.
+The intention of this Decision is to provide technical conditions to allow ESOMPs to operate in the parts of the range 27.5-29.5 GHz available for uncoordinated FSS earth stations, and in the band 29.5-30.0 GHz.
+Although the frequency arrangements in the range 27.5-29.5 GHz are well harmonised in CEPT through Decision ECC/DEC/(05)01, there may be cases where a band available for uncoordinated FSS in one country is used for FS systems in a neighbouring country.
 This could occur, for example, in the band 28.8365-28.9485 GHz, which is designated for uncoordinated FSS earth stations, but is also used for terrestrial services in some CEPT countries.

-In addition, ECC/DEC/(05)08 identifies certain frequency bands for uncoordinated FSS earth stations, specifically for the band 29.50-30 GHz in the Earth-to-space direction, with the intention to allow exemption from individual licensing and the free circulation.
+In addition, ECC/DEC/(05)08 identifies certain frequency bands for uncoordinated FSS earth stations, including the band 29.5-30 GHz in the Earth-to-space direction, with exemption from individual licensing provided through Decisions ECC/DEC/(06)02 and ECC/DEC/(06)03.

 In the case of land based ESOMPs operating in the bands available for uncoordinated FSS earth stations, there is no change to the current interference environment since ESOMPs may operate in any location, just like uncoordinated FSS earth stations.

 In the case of ESOMPs mounted on aircraft, regulatory provisions are required, since the geometry of the interference environment is different.
 An ESOMP mounted on an aircraft and operating in the territory of one country could cause interference to terrestrial systems operating in a neighbouring country even when the separation distance is significantly larger than would be the case for an uncoordinated FSS earth station on land.
-Consequently, this Decision introduces PFD (Power Flux Density) thresholds for ESOMPs mounted on aircraft that apply to the territory of administrations which operate terrestrial systems in the same bands as those used by the aircraft-mounted ESOMPs.
+Consequently, this Decision introduces Power Flux Density (PFD) thresholds for ESOMPs mounted on aircraft that apply to the territory of administrations which operate terrestrial systems in the same bands as those used by the aircraft-mounted ESOMPs.
 This constraint may be relaxed with the agreement of the administrations concerned, for example if the terrestrial system characteristics differ from those used in the calculation of the PFD threshold or if the terrestrial systems are deployed only in parts of the country distant from the aircraft route.

 In addition, in the case of ESOMPs mounted on vessels, the interference environment is also different to that for land based ESOMPs in some respects.
-In particular, ESOMPs on vessels could operate in international waters (typically beyond 12 nautical miles from the coast).
+In particular, ESOMPs on vessels could operate in international waters (typically beyond 12 nautical miles from the low-water mark of any country).
 Hence, it is necessary to ensure that terrestrial systems deployed in the band 27.5-29.5 GHz are also adequately protected from interference from these terminals.
 Consequently, this Decision applies a PFD threshold to ESOMPs on vessels.
 This threshold applies at the low-water mark of any affected country in any part of the band 27.5-29.5 GHz designated for use by terrestrial systems in that country.
-The PFD constraint may be relaxed with the agreement of the administrations concerned for similar reasons to those for the case of aircraft-mounted ESOMPs.
+The PFD constraint may be relaxed with the agreement of the administrations concerned for reasons similar to those for the case of aircraft-mounted ESOMPs.